shiv-am0/real-time-notif-system/README.md

 # Real-Time Notification System

-A real-time notification system that allows users to receive immediate updates.
-This system is designed to be scalable, efficient, and easy to integrate into various applications.
+A real-time notification system that allows users to receive immediate updates in real-time.
+This backend system is designed to be scalable, efficient, and easy to integrate into various applications.

 ## Table of Contents
 - [Installation](#installation)